 - You may want to repeat step 4 a number of times until the coffee machine is completely clean.

 Do Coffee Grinds Damage Disposal?

 No, ground coffee does not damage the garbage disposal.
 In fact, it can eliminate odors and take away the rancid smell that occasionally results from rotting food.
-However, you should not pour your coffee grounds into the disposal as it can cause clogging, due to a number of reasons we discussed above.
+However, you should not pour your coffee grounds into the disposal as it can cause clogging, due to a number of reasons I discussed above.

 Can Coffee Grounds Be Composted?

 Just like some of the coffee filters that are compostable, yes, you can compost coffee grounds, since they are organic matter and can be beneficial for your compost heap.
 They provide the soil with nitrogen and eliminate earthworms.
 However, they are considered “green compost material.”
 They need to be balanced by “brown compost material,” such as dried leaves.